edmondchuc/web-chat-app/README.md

 #### Login
 The Login component allows a user to log in.
 Any user can type any username and log in.
 User data will persist after they log out.
 If a username does not exist in the system, the server will seamlessly create the user in the background.

+## MongoDB
+### Collections
+* users - Each document is the data of the users.
+This includes their username, their admins status, their groups and channels.
+* messages - Each document is a message that was sent in a channel.

 ## Miscellaneous
 ### Modules Used
 * `npm init`